HIPAA training not only protects patients. It also empowers employees.

 The rules for HIPAA training for employees state that HIPAA refresher training should be offered to all employees “periodically.”
 While this is open to interpretation, it is best practice for your company to provide annual HIPAA training.
 Governmental rules and regulations change annually, and your company is required to keep employees informed on the latest rules.

 HIPAA does not provide any specific parameters as far as how long a training should last, but there are guidelines for what should be included in training.
+At a minimum, your HIPAA training for employees should cover these topics:

 What's protected under HIPAA